 Stratio is delighted to announce that it is officially a Certified Spark Distribution.
-The certification is very important for us because we deeply believe that the certification program provides many benefits to the Spark community: It facilitates collaboration and integration, offers broad evolution and support for the rich Spark ecosystem, simplifies adoption of critical security updates and allows development of applications valid for any certified distribution – a key ingredient for a successful ecosystem.
+The certification is very important for us because we deeply believe that the certification program provides many benefits to the Spark community: It facilitates collaboration and integration, offers broad evolution and support for the rich Spark ecosystem, simplifies the adoption of critical security updates, and allows the development of applications valid for any certified distribution – a key ingredient for a successful ecosystem.

 This post is a brief history of how we started with big data technologies until we made the shift to Spark.

 When Stratio met Spark: A true love story

 We started using Big Data technologies more than 7 years ago, when Hadoop was still in Beta.
 We did not start using Big Data technologies because we were so smart as to predict it was going to be the future of data, it was just chance and necessity.